ME-ICA/tedana/docs/approach.rst

 Denoising
 `````````
 The next step is an attempt to remove noise from the data.
-This process can be
-broadly separated into three steps: **decomposition**, **metric calculation** and
+This process can be broadly separated into three steps: **decomposition**,
-**component selection**.
+**metric calculation** and **component selection**.
-Decomposition reduces the dimensionality of the
+Decomposition reduces the dimensionality of the optimally combined data using
-optimally combined data using `Principal Components Analysis (PCA)`_ and then an `Independent Components Analysis (ICA)`_.
+`principal component analysis (PCA)`_ and then an `independent component analysis (ICA)`_.
-Metrics which highlights the
-TE-dependence or independence are derived from these components.
+Metrics which highlights the TE-dependence or independence are derived from these components.
-Component selection
-uses these metrics in order to identify components that should be kept in the data
+Component selection uses these metrics in order to identify components that
-or discarded.
+should be kept in the data or discarded.
 Unwanted components are then removed from the optimally combined data
 to produce the denoised data output.

 TEDPCA
 ``````
-The next step is to dimensionally reduce the data with TE-dependent principal components analysis (PCA).
+The next step is to dimensionally reduce the data with TE-dependent principal component analysis (PCA).
 The goal of this step is to make it easier for the later ICA decomposition to converge.
 Dimensionality reduction is a common step prior to ICA.
 TEDPCA applies PCA to the optimally combined data in order to decompose it into component maps and